Updated: Mar 3

-*A crate big enough to stand up and turn around with bedding – no bigger or pup might soil crate.
+*A crate big enough to stand up and turn around with bedding – any bigger or pup might soil the crate, initially.
 Most crates have a divider you can use to adjust the size and you can also block off space with rolled towels.
 Soft crates are available that are lighter and more portable but they can be chewed through by some dogs.
 Check out weekend crate training tips here.

 Snugglepuppy for crate when sleeping and on car rides if crated